smokycat/ubuntuInit/README.md

 - install git (I expect you have installed git, but to make sure).
 - `git config --global user.email "$input"`
 - `git config --global user.name "$input"`
+- `git config --global push.default (simple/matching)`

 ### github

+- read the private key with silent read (like password).
+- append some line to ~/.ssh/config if needed.